- Screen Colours:

 This website was last tested on the date at the foot of this page.
 The test was carried out by the Webmaster (a volunteer), using the Wave Accessibility validation software (recommended by One Suffolk), but without access to any other user-accessibility software.
 So please email the Webmaster (as above) with details of any issues that you encounter whilst using the website, thank you.

 What we’re doing to improve accessibility

 We are constantly looking at our website accessibility alongside our service providers' developers, and where we can improve on it we will.
 We follow a specific set of guidelines to ensure all our content meets the WCAG 2.1 Standard.

-This statement was first prepared on 21st September 2020, and is closely based on an example format suggested by One Suffolk, our website service-provider.
-It was last updated on 4th October 2020.
+This statement was first prepared on 21st September 2020, and is closely based on an example text suggested by One Suffolk, our website service-provider.
+It was stabilised by 8th January 2021.

 Amendment 1 (11th February 2022) to «Non-compliance» §2: Link corrected following re-presentation by GreenSnape of their 2019/20 report to the April 2021 Annual Parish Meeting.